 3. There are options to keep the bad guys out

 Commercial construction sites have long had portable chain link fences put up on their jobsites.
 Residential builders generally have not.
 But during this increase in theft, more and more residential builders have considered fencing.
 Some builders told us they have invested in chain link fences to take from job site to job site.
 But they ALL said that setting up the chain link fence at every site, tearing it down, loading it, and taking it to a new site is annoying, time-consuming, and costly.

-Some builders are turning to LiveView Technologies and are using mobile surveillance units that can be set up and torn down in less than 30 minutes.
+Some builders are turning to LiveView Technologies and are using mobile surveillance units that can be set up and torn down in minutes.
 These almost completely deter 100% of the theft.